ol-ko/vue-js-course-labs/lab10/README.md

     ```
     </details>

-1. Now let's create a `fetchAllRecipes` action in the store and move the logic from `beforeMount` hook of the `AllRecipes.vue`.
+1. Now let's create a `fetchAllCocktails` action in the store and move the logic from `beforeMount` hook of the `AllRecipes.vue`.
 Remember that as a result action is supposed to commit a mutation, which we'll also need to create.
 Oh, and let's not forget about error handling this time.